 Making payments for your OSLA student loan

 If the federal student loan of yours is serviced by OSLA then you're more likely to make payments directly to OSLA.
-It is necessary to agree that the payment choices are totally different and does support the loans you have whether or not it is a Direct Loan or an FFEL Loan.
+It is necessary to agree that the payment choices are different and do support the loans you have either being a Direct Loan or an FFEL Loan.

-If you have an FFEL loan that is been serviced by OSLA then you'll be able to log in to their portal just like the Federal Direct Loans.
-You'll be able to make online payments or sign up for EZ Pay through the automated payment system designed for FFEL Loans.
+If you have an FFEL loan that is being serviced by OSLA then you'll be able to log in to their portal just like the Federal Direct Loans.
+You will be able to make online payments or sign up for EZ Pay through the automated payment system designed for FFEL Loans.

 How to find the difference between Direct (or) FFEL Loan?

 Finding out the difference between the two is easy, here is how -

 Check your account number.
 If it starts with a number eight or letter "F" then it is a Direct Loan.

 If the account number of yours starts with a number "0" with no alphabet then it's an FFEL loan

 Problems in making payments

 As a borrower, you're bound to face the problems and difficulties of managing student loan payments.
 There are a number of decisions out there to assist and to make the payback of your loans much more comfortable.